Two men killed in stolen car crash on Donelson Pike

 NASHVILLE, Tenn.
-(WKRN) – Police are investigating after two men were killed when they crashed a stolen car in South Nashville.
+(WKRN) – Metro Police said they are investigating after two men were killed when they crashed a stolen car in South Nashville.

 Police said the driver of a stolen 2011 Infiniti Sedan and the front seat passenger died when the car went out of control in a curve on Donelson Pike near Lakeland Drive.